CoasterFan5/twisted-tacos/README.md

 This is a cooking game, with a **twist** made with Svelte.
 It's also for [Madison Jam 2](https://itch.io/jam/madison-jam-2)

+Play on itch.io: https://coasterfan5.itch.io/lucky-tacos
+Play on CoasterFan5.com: https://tacos.coasterfan5.com

 ## To Do (48 hours left btw)

-- Add the ingreadient wheel
-- Add ingreadient groups on plates
+- Day system
+- New assets
-- Customer ordering
+- Sounds???
-- Serving orders
+- Build system???

 ## Warning

 This is a big repo because I put all the assets here.
-This is not a serious project but if you want to play it, head over to [tacos.coasterfan5.com](https://tacos.coasterfan5.com)
+Don't try to contribute, this is not a real project.

 ## The big question?